ncatlab/nlab-content/pages/5/5/9/2/2955/content.md

 It is one of the notions discussed in the review

 * Matteo Capucci, Bruno Gavranović, _Actegories for the working amthematician_, [arXiv:2203.16351](https://arxiv.org/abs/2203.16351)

+* Eliezer Batista, William Hautekiet, [[Joost Vercruysse]], _Globalization and the biactegory of partial modules_, [arxiv:2506.18451](https://arxiv.org/abs/2506.18451)

+Terminological confusion: Biactegory terminology may be confused with a typo of bicategory, while "bimodule category" may be confused with a category of bimodules for which the latter terminology is very much used in algebra community.